What is a Nursing Assistant?

 - The healthcare team will create a care plan that you will follow closely in providing the correct care for a resident.

 - You will only complete the work that is in your job description and scope of practice.

 Day, Evening and Weekend course options available at both Valley Vocational Academy, located in Tempe, and Arizona Medical Training Institute, located in Mesa.
 Get the same great training from our staff of experienced RN instructors at both our Tempe and Mesa campuses.

-- Textbook and Workbook
+- Workbook optional